truvami/docs/docs/getting-started/03-tag-xl.md

     • second melody: join attempt to network was successful

-    • third melody: time synchronization was successful, your tracker now appears in the truvami dashboard
+    • third melody: time synchronization was successful, your tracker now appears in the Truvami dashboard

 In case join attempt was unsuccessful, reset the device using a magnet and hold it (to the position of the green point in the picture below) for 10 seconds.